Los Niños Training presents:

 14th Annual Young Child Expo & Conference NYC

 Our conference brings everyone together who works with and cares for young children to help them learn and grow such as teachers, psychologists, special education teachers, social workers, physical, occupational and speech therapists, pediatricians, nurses, educators, academics and students.
 Are you a fan of our conference?
-See what attendees have to say and watch our videos.
+See what attendees have to say.

 Los Niños Training presents this conference and its mission is to provide helpful learning to all early childhood professionals in order to elevate the important work with do to care for and educate young children.
 It is a sister organization of Los Niños Services (a provider of therapeutic services to young children in New York City and Westchester County).
 This conference was founded in 2003 by Dr. Vincent Alfonso (Dean of the School of Education at Gonzaga University) and Dr. Scott Mesh (CEO of Los Niños Services).

 David Rendall, DM, Founder, The Freak Factory, NC

 The Freak Factor: Discovering Uniqueness by Flaunting Weakness

 What’s your problem?
 I’m serious.
 What do you wish you could change about yourself?
 What is the complaint that you hear the most from those closest to you, your friends, co-workers, and family members?
 Are you too loud or too quiet, too hyperactive or too sedentary, too organized or too messy?
 You get the idea.
 So, what should you do?
 Most people think that they should find and fix their weaknesses.
 Unfortunately, this just leads to frustration and failure.
 Your weaknesses are actually the best clue to your strengths.
 Furthermore, building your strengths, not fixing your weaknesses, is your best strategy for success.
 This presentation will encourage you to become more of who you are, not to turn you into someone else.
 It’s about becoming more different and more unique, not more average and more mediocre.
 You will learn how to: